 If your primary care physician refers you to a clinic, check to make sure that the clinic is in-network with your insurance.

-Find out if your out-of-pocket expenses includes your deductible.
+Find out if your out-of-pocket expenses include your deductible.

 Insurances have very specific guidelines they follow for sleep studies, and they take into account comorbidities and all past medical history.
 If you are uncertain about coverage, call your insurance company and ask what you need to do for a pre-determination request for a study.